humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

-# Coronavirus origins
+﻿# Coronavirus origins

 ## Background

-Several months ago, after I read the Nature article "A pneumonia outbreak associated with a new coronavirus of probable bat origin" by Dr. Zheng-Li Shi's team proposing RaTG13 as close reative for 2019-nCoV and their rebuttal of a synthetic origin for the virus I was pretty convinced of a natural origin for Covid-19.
+Several months ago, after I read the Nature article "A pneumonia outbreak associated with a new coronavirus of probable bat origin" by Dr. Zheng-Li Shi's team proposing RaTG13 as close relative for 2019-nCoV and their rebuttal of a synthetic origin for the virus I was pretty convinced of a natural origin for Covid-19.

-All talk I had heard discussing bioweapons labs I thought to be total garbage and ridiculous conspiracy theories.
-However last week I stumbled accross the blog post "Scientific evidence and logic behind the claim that the Wuhan coronavirus is man-made" by ["Nerd"](https://nerdhaspower.weebly.com/) which shows a significant depth of knowledge in virology and RNA sequencing methods.
+All talk I had heard discussing bio-weapons labs I thought to be total garbage and ridiculous conspiracy theories.
+However last week I stumbled across the blog post "Scientific evidence and logic behind the claim that the Wuhan coronavirus is man-made" by ["Nerd"](https://nerdhaspower.weebly.com/) which shows a significant depth of knowledge in virology and RNA sequencing methods.
 I started to research further.

-## What piqued my curisity
+## What piqued my curiosity

-In the blog post ["Scientific evidence and logic behind the claim that the Wuhan coronavirus is man-made"](https://nerdhaspower.weebly.com/) the author outlines the areas of similarity and difference accross the genome for two viruses isolated from the current pandemic (Wuhan-Hu-1, 2019-nCoV_USA-AZ1) against two closely related bas coronaviruses (Bat_CoV2C45, Bat_CoV2XC21,SARS) and two SARS coronaviruses (SARS_GZ02, SARS).
+In the blog post ["Scientific evidence and logic behind the claim that the Wuhan coronavirus is man-made"](https://nerdhaspower.weebly.com/) the author outlines the areas of similarity and difference across the genome for two viruses isolated from the current pandemic (Wuhan-Hu-1, 2019-nCoV_USA-AZ1) against two closely related bat coronaviruses (Bat_CoV2C45, Bat_CoV2XC21,SARS) and two SARS coronaviruses (SARS_GZ02, SARS).

-Several anomalies are highted and the author interprets that "The virus that SARS-CoV-2 is supposed to have evolved from looks unmistakably artificial — in sections it contains far too many “mutations” that matter but hardly any of the normal noise of silent mutations which always occur naturally alongside the mutations which change the end product.
+Several anomalies are highlighted and the author interprets that "The virus that SARS-CoV-2 is supposed to have evolved from looks unmistakably artificial — in sections it contains far too many “mutations” that matter but hardly any of the normal noise of silent mutations which always occur naturally alongside the mutations which change the end product.
 Other sections of the code which ought to mutate quickly are suspiciously identical and unchanged, and didn’t mutate at all.
 (In the wild there is little selective pressure on something called “E Proteins” and they vary a lot in other coronaviruses.
 They are already mutating fast in the pandemic but somehow were “frozen” in time in RaTG13.)"

-Wow I thought, could threre be something to this story?
-I have compiled a list of dates of some significant events and added references for you to do your own investinations.
+Wow I thought, could there be something to this story?
+I have compiled a list of dates of some significant events and added references for you to do your own investigations.

 ## Wuhan Institute of Virology (WIV)

 The only P4 (high security lab) in China is in Wuhan (two in Taiwan), and is located several hundred meters to a few kilometers (I have seen reports vary from 280m to 12km) away from the suspected outbreak [epicentre](https://www.researchgate.net/publication/338993642_A_new_coronavirus_associated_with_human_respiratory_disease_in_China) the Wuhan wet market (though the this association may have been recently [discounted](https://www.researchgate.net/publication/340924249_Is_considering_a_genetic-manipulation_origin_for_SARS-CoV-2_a_conspiracy_theory_that_must_be_censored)).
 Until last week I had not done any research into the WIV.

-1. The WIV, mainland Chinas highest security virology lab is situated within a few kilometers of the coronavirus outbreak epicentre in the Wuhan wet market.
+1. The WIV, mainland China's highest security virology lab is situated within a few kilometers of the coronavirus outbreak epicenter in the Wuhan wet market.
-2. The WIV is a leading centre for coronavirus research in China.
+2. The WIV is a leading center for coronavirus research in China.
-3. A leading WIV virologist Dr. Zhengli Shi was the author of the a paper in 2020 claiming to have discovered the RaTG13 coronavirus in 2013, which is the most closely related coronavirus to Covid-19.
+3. A leading WIV virologist Dr. Zhengli Shi was the author of the a paper in 2020 claiming to have discovered the RaTG13 coronavirus in 2013, which is the most closely related coronavirus to SARS-CoV-2 (cause of Covid-19).

 ## Chronology